Crystal bases and Newton-Okounkov bodies: Introduction

 To make the paper more accessible and easier to read we have tried to include much of the background material (Sections \ref{sec1}, \ref{sec2} and \ref{sec3}).

-{\bf Acknowledgment:} The author would like to thank Dave Anderson, Jim Carrell, Askold Khovanskii, Tatiyana Firsova, Macej Mizerski and Jochen Kuttler for helpful discussions.
-Moreover, I am thankful to Joel Kamnitzer who explained the key properties of crystal bases to me.\\
+{\bf Acknowledgment:} The author would like to thank Dave Anderson, Jim Carrell, Askold Khovanskii, Valentina Kiritchenko, Tatiyana Firsova, Macej Mizerski and Jochen Kuttler for helpful discussions.
+In particular, Jochen Kuttler provided the proof of Lemma \ref{lem-pure-tensor}.
+Moreover, I am much thankful to Joel Kamnitzer who explained the key properties of crystal bases to me. { Finally, the author is grateful to the anonymous referees whose comments and remarks greatly improved the content and exposition of the paper.}\\